Generalizations and properties of the principal eigenvalue of elliptic operators in unbounded domains: Conditions for the equivalence of the three notions

 The last statement of \thm{equivalence} follows immediately from \thm{relations}. \end{proof}

-\begin{proof}[Proof of Lemma \ref{lem:infT>0}] Let $U$ be a bounded neighborhood of $T$ in which $\partial\O$ is smooth.
+\begin{proof}[Proof of Lemma \ref{lem:infT>0}] Let $U$ be a bounded neighborhood of $T$ where $\partial\O$ is smooth.
 Consider an extension of the operator $L$ - still denoted by $L$ - to $\O\cup U$, satisfying the same hypotheses as $L$.
 As we have seen in the proof of \thm{l1dec}, it is possible to construct a decreasing sequence of domains $(\mc{O}_n)_{n\in\N}$ satisfying

 Hence, by \thm{l1dec}, $\l(-L,\mc{O}_n)>\t\lambda$ for $n$ large enough.
 It then follows that there exists a positive function $\t\vp\in W^{2,p}_\loc(\mc{O}_n)$, $\fa p<\infty$, satisfying $-L\t\vp=\t\lambda\t\vp$ a.e.~in $\mc{O}_n$.
 In particular, $\t\vp>0$ on $\O\cup T\subset \mc{O}_n$. \end{proof}